v2fly/v2fly-github-io/docs/en_US/config/dns.md

 :::

 :::warning
-For `outbound` with `freedom` protocol, the default value of `domainStrategy` is `AsIs`, therefore the DNS settings will not be applied to this outbound by default.
+For `outbound`s with `freedom` protocol, the default value of `domainStrategy` is `AsIs`, therefore the DNS settings will not be applied to this outbound by default.
 If necessary, it should be configured as`UseIP`.
 :::

 ## DNS processing flow